UniversalDependencies/docs/validation.md

 <span class="doublewidespan" style="padding-left:3em">UD Swedish-LinES</span>
 <span class="widespan">sv lines</span>
 <span class="validationfail">FAIL</span>
-<span class="doublewidespan"> <time class="timeago" datetime="2017-02-09T21:03:44Z">2017-02-09T21:03:44 zulu</time></span>
+<span class="doublewidespan"> <time class="timeago" datetime="2017-02-10T08:14:43Z">2017-02-10T08:14:43 zulu</time></span>
 </div>
 <div>
 <pre>
 python tools/validate.py --lang sv_lines UD-dev-branches/UD_Swedish-LinES/sv_lines-ud-dev.conllu

-[Line                   5618]: Mismatch between the text attribute and the FORM field.
+[Line                   5620]: Mismatch between the text attribute and the FORM field.
 Form is 'mängd' but text is '-mängd reliker....'
-[Line                   5618]: Mismatch between the text attribute and the FORM field.
+[Line                   5620]: Mismatch between the text attribute and the FORM field.
 Form is 'reliker' but text is '-mängd reliker....'
-[Line                   5618]: Mismatch between the text attribute and the FORM field.
+[Line                   5620]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is '-mängd reliker....'
-[Line                   5618]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: '-mängd reliker.'
+[Line                   5620]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: '-mängd reliker.'
-[Tree number 391 on line 7703]: Non-tree structure.
-Words 19,20,21 are not reachable from the root 0.
-[Line                   7729]: Mismatch between the text attribute and the FORM field.
+[Line                   7731]: Mismatch between the text attribute and the FORM field.
 Form is 'där' but text is '-där brottslingarna som...'
-[Line                   7729]: Mismatch between the text attribute and the FORM field.
+[Line                   7731]: Mismatch between the text attribute and the FORM field.
 Form is 'brottslingarna' but text is '-där brottslingarna som fascinerad...'
-[Line                   7729]: Mismatch between the text attribute and the FORM field.
+[Line                   7731]: Mismatch between the text attribute and the FORM field.
 Form is 'som' but text is '-där brottslingarna som...'
-[Line                   7729]: Mismatch between the text attribute and the FORM field.
+[Line                   7731]: Mismatch between the text attribute and the FORM field.
 Form is 'fascinerade' but text is '-där brottslingarna som fascine...'
-[Line                   7729]: Mismatch between the text attribute and the FORM field.
+[Line                   7731]: Mismatch between the text attribute and the FORM field.
 Form is 'honom' but text is '-där brottslingarna som f...'
-[Line                   7729]: Mismatch between the text attribute and the FORM field.
+[Line                   7731]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is '-där brottslingarna s...'
-[Line                   7729]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: '-där brottslingarna som fascinerade honom.'
+[Line                   7731]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: '-där brottslingarna som fascinerade honom.'
-*** FAILED *** with 12 errors
+*** FAILED *** with 11 errors
 Metadata errors: 11
-Syntax errors: 1

 ******************

 python tools/validate.py --lang sv_lines UD-dev-branches/UD_Swedish-LinES/sv_lines-ud-train.conllu

-[Line                   187]: Mismatch between the text attribute and the FORM field.
-Form is '.' but text is 'x....'
-[Line                   187]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'x.'
-[Line                   14874]: Mismatch between the text attribute and the FORM field.
-Form is '.' but text is 'x....'
-[Line                   14874]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'x.'
-[Line                   38303]: Failed for parse DEPS: x_
-[Line                   38303]: Unknown UD DEPREL: au
-[Line                   38303]: Malformed head:deprel pair 'x_'
-[Line                   38354]: Failed for parse DEPS: x_
-[Line                   38354]: Failed to parse DEPS: x_
-*** FAILED *** with 9 errors
+*** PASSED ***
-Format errors: 2
-Metadata errors: 4
-Syntax errors: 3

 ******************